dgraph-io/dgraph/wiki/content/deploy/fast-data-loading/bulk-loader.md

 2. Copy (or use `rsync`) the `out` directory to the other servers (the servers you will be using to start the other alpha nodes)
 3. Now, start all alpha nodes at the same time

-If the process went well all alpha nodes must print the similar message:
+If the process went well all alpha nodes must print similar message:
 ```
 I1227 13:27:53.959671   29781 draft.go:571] Creating snapshot at index: 34.
 ReadTs: 6.
 ```